davidmalcolm/texi2rst/output/declaring-attributes-of-functions.rst

   from the USP register in the function prologue.

 l1_text
-  ``l1_text`` function attribute, Blackfin
-  This attribute specifies a function to be placed into L1 Instruction SRAM.
+  ``l1_text`` function attribute, BlackfinThis attribute specifies a function to be placed into L1 Instruction SRAM.
 The function is put into a specific section named ``.l1.text``.
   With :option:`-mfdpic`, function calls with a such function as the callee or caller uses inlined PLT.

 l2
-  ``l2`` function attribute, Blackfin
-  This attribute specifies a function to be placed into L2 SRAM.
+  ``l2`` function attribute, BlackfinThis attribute specifies a function to be placed into L2 SRAM.
 The function is put into a specific section named ``.l2.text``.
 With :option:`-mfdpic`, callers of such functions use an inlined PLT.